 As the twentieth century progressed, the inhabitants of Brussels progressively lost their attachment to individual houses and began to enjoy the apartment lifestyle, encouraged by the 1928 co-ownership law and the social upheavals of the time.
 This change has had a profound effect on the city, its architecture and lifestyles.
 The Ixelles Ponds district offers a remarkable panorama of some of the best twentieth-century buildings in Brussels, from Art Nouveau via Art Deco to Modernism.

-Brussels is Art Deco
+Brussels is Art Nouveau

 The Ixelles Ponds, from town house to apartment building directions_walk

 Departure from: Corner of rue du Lac and rue Vilain XIIII, 1000 Brussels

 This tour is also available on demand for a private group.
 The organiser may choose the date, the departure place, the guide's tongue (french, english, german or spanish).